Ryan-Bendelson/COM-390/README.md

-This is an application which calculates the linear regression for the number of fatal car accidents in a state that occur within a year given the number of active interstate highways in that state and the maximum speed limit in that state.
+This (partner project) is an application which calculates the linear regression for the number of fatal car accidents in a state that occur within a year given the number of active interstate highways in that state and the maximum speed limit in that state.
 It uses an SQL database to store the information and a VB front-end application for clients to access.

 IMPORTANT!!!
 Before Running Application: